SouravMzdr/Directory-Organizer/README.md

 This Package is developed collectively by [@SouravMzdr](https://github.com/SouravMzdr) and  [@rahulbordoloi](https://github.com/rahulbordoloi) which has been published to PyPI.

-All the classes/methods will be imported under the package `move_files`.
+All the classes/methods will be imported under the package `directory_organiser`.

 Further File Types will be added to existing files to widen support.